UNI demands that all workers, in all forms of work have the same social and fundamental rights.

 This then fundamentally means we have a growing number of citizens, who bear the risk of market fluctuations in terms of demand for their goods and services, yet have no income protection, holiday rights, pension rights, parental rights etc. This is unacceptable and can risk growing a whole new group of underprivileged and under-paid citizens.
 We cannot accept the flexibility of the market with no security for the workers.

-A key requirement to this is that all companies pay into a portable benefit system.
+A portable benefit system deserves further investigation.
 Portable benefits follow the individual’s work be it on platforms, contracts or permanent employment and honours each work form as contributive to social security and social rights.